To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).

 Assessing your skill assessments and examinations

 To become a general practitioner you must possess a Certificate of Completion of Training (CCT).
-During all your placements you will complete Workplace Based Assessments (WPBA) as well as preparing for the MRCGP examinations – the Applied Knowledge Test (AKT) and the Recorded Consultation Assessment (RCA).
+During all your placements you will complete Workplace Based Assessments (WPBA) as well as preparing for the MRCGP examinations – the Applied Knowledge Test (AKT) and the Simulated Consultation Assessment (SCA).

 Your progress will be monitored at least yearly by an Annual Review of Competency Progress (ARCP) panel.